xthames/swxg/README.md

   * [Documentation](https://swxg.readthedocs.org)

 If your work uses `swxg`, please cite:
-  * [JOSS PAPER IN PREP], specifically for the software
+  * [JORS PAPER IN PREP], specifically for the software
   * [WRR PAPER IN PREP], if relevant to applied (first) use case

 ## Known Model Limitations